 - After our review and approval of a Concept Proposal, applicants to our Small Grants Program who do not have audited financial statements may submit an independent review of their financial statements, completed by a Certified Public Accountant in place of audited final statements.
 This exception to the requirement of audited financial statements is limited exclusively to Small Grant applicants.
 Small Grants are restricted to a limited number of highly promising agencies with demonstrated effectiveness and experienced leadership operating in Arizona.
 All requests of $25,000 and under are considered through our Small Grants Program.

 The role and function of your board of directors is critical in our review process.
 We believe that non-profit boards should reflect the diversity and key interests of the communities they serve.
 A strong, engaged, and knowledgeable board is essential to your ability to be effective, self-sustaining and to achieve impact.

 During each grant review, we will talk with you about the role and function of your board.
-In addition, we are also likely to ask to speak with your board chair, and potentially other board members as well.
+In addition, we will also ask to speak with your board chair, and potentially other board members as well.
 We believe that nonprofit boards most equipped to lead their organizations possess:

 - Membership that reflects the diversity and key interests of the communities served;